bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

 ### What are they?

-A proxy model is just a different class interface for the same underlying database model.
+A proxy model is just a another class that provides a different interface for the same underlying database model.

 That's it.
 Really.